Best Areas For Hiking From Barcelona

 Hiking is very popular in Catalonia: our first hiking club, the Centre Excursionista de Catalunya, was created in 1876 with the goal of organizing scientific and archaeological mountain hikes.
 And our land offers so many opportunities to hike and explore the countryside and its landscapes, for all levels of experience.

-These are the best country walks near Barcelona:
+These are our recommended hikes near Barcelona:

-Collserola range.
 Let’s start with an easy option: the Collserola range is the northern limit of Barcelona, the city’s green lung and a natural park.
 There is a myriad of trails crossing it: from the scenic Carretera de les Aigües overlooking the city for over 6 miles (you can get there by taking the Tramvia Blau, then walk from the Funicular station), to the watery landscapes of Vallvidrera – a lovely reservoir where you often see ducks, water springs that invite to stop for a picnic… (take the FFCC trains from Plaça Catalunya to Peu del Funicular and follow the signs to the nearby information point to get oriented).

 It’s traditionally done at night, so you get to the foot of the mountain with the sunrise on time to have a coffee and a warm croissant in the village before starting the ascent to the monastery where of course you’ll visit the Black Madonna to thank her for her protection during the hike.
-Then you take the train back to Barcelona if you dont’ have anyone to pick you up by car.
+Then you take the train back to Barcelona if you don’t have anyone to pick you up by car.
 I’ve done it once when I was young, and it was a cool experience but… I don’t think I’m fit enough to do it again! lol

 However, there’s one that you can do easily on your own: the Núria Valley is connected with Barcelona via the RENFE line to Puigcerdà.
 Stop in Ribes de Freser, and then hop on the Cremallera rack train that will take you to the valley.
 There’s no road taking to Núria: it’s either the rack train… or hiking up!
 I’ve done this hike several times, but I must say I’m too lazy to walk it up: I usually take the train up, then hike down to Queralbs (might be harder on my knees, but it’s an easier cardio work).

 You’ll need to get there by car, though, or take the bus to Olot and then taxi to the natural park (make sure to ask the driver to pick you up at a later time).
 In high season the bus to Santa Pau also stops there.
 I recommend the walk around the beech tree forest (great foliage in Autumn!), then connecting with the trails that go to the Croscat volcano (unique lunar landscape of what was once used as a mineral mine) and the Santa Margarida volcano, with a hermitage inside.

 AND BONUS!
 Did you know that the St. James Path also has a Catalan branch?

 One path starts near the French border in Port de la Selva with its Monastery of Sant Pere de Rodes, and takes you inland past Figueres, Girona, Vic, Manresa, Montserrat, and then on to the border with Aragon near Lleida.
 Another one starts in Tarragona and visits the Cistercian monasteries of Santes Creus, Poblet and Vallbona de les Monges before reaching the fruit tree fields of Lleida.
 BTW, the path that connects Barcelona with Montserrat was a third option for pilgrims!